ProlificsPanther/Report/README.md

 # Report-Writer
-This repo is for the demo of integration of PDF Reports generation with Panther
+This repository contains  sample source on how to create a PDF Report Writer.

 # Pre-Requisite:
   * Panther Servlet/Apache
-  * ini file for the app
+  * Panther ini file for the Panther application

 # This repo consists of the following files:
   * main.css